manabreak/BootstrapGDX/README.md

 # BootstrapGDX
 A bootstrap project for creating LibGDX games.

-This is a rather simple bootstrap project that combines together common stuff I tend to use whenever I make games or try out new ideas.
+This is a (rather simple) bootstrap project that combines together common stuff I tend to use whenever I make games or try out new ideas.
+I don't necessarily write stuff here first before using it in my projects; instead, I try to bring stuff here that I've used before and noted worthy of re-use.

 If you have ideas on how to improve this, feel free to create pull requests!

 ## Features

+So far, this bootstrap project has the following things set up:

 - A LibGDX project featuring Android and desktop projects